david-southern/mpyeng/solar-system-generator/SSG.Client/README.md

 TODOS:
 Addl object settings:
 - Perigee settings - center the orbit on the correct focus
 - initial angular offset - orbital position at t=0
 - "Comet" setting - allow for very large orbits that don't trigger the camera auto-zoom

 Time mgmt:
 - Allow time to run backwards
 - Time slide range from -1 to 1, puase button to set to zero
 - display current sim time

+General:
-Download screenshot
+- Download screenshot

-Help icons everywhere
+- Help icons everywhere

-Popups close on click outside popup
+- Popups close on click outside popup
+- Get orbiter working
+- Ability to look at a selected object
+- Indicate current object selection
+- Indicate current object selection

 Settings:
 - Quick settings: Speed, Zoom, View Angle
 - Other settings in a full dialog behind an "Advanced" button

 Other:
 - Button to reset all settings to default
 - Button to reset view to default
 - Add planetary rings